pick-nik/hello-world/README.md

 # hello-world
 test
-So this is how "commit" changes in git hub.
+So this is how you can "commit" changes in git hub.